bennygoldman/bennygoldman.github.io/README.md

 ## Hi there 👋

 Hi, I'm Benny Goldman.
-A freshly-certified, Toronto-based, full-stack Web Developer.
-I'm pursuing my professional dreams after a career in Advertising.
+I'm a Toronto-based, full-stack Web Developer.

 I'm creative at heart.
-I love collaborating to divise great ideas, solve complex challenges, and make things that bring people joy.
+I love collaborating to spark great ideas, solve complex challenges, and make things that bring people joy.

 Get in touch on [GitHub](https://www.github.com/bennygoldman), [LinkedIn](https://www.linkedin.com/in/bennygoldman), or send me an [email](mailto:goldmanb@gmail.com).

 ### Current projects

-- **ExtraExtra**: a way to get around the social media news blackout in Canada
+- [**ExtraExtra**](https://extraextranews.ca/): a way to get around the social media news blackout in Canada
 - **TPL Passport**: a tool to track visits to all 100 branches of the Toronto Public Library
-- **TTC Late Note**: get proof to show your delay was public transit's fault
+- **TTC Late Note**: get the proof you need to blame your delay on public transit ;)

 ### Past projects
-- [**Fansite**](https://bennygoldman.github.io/fansite/): a responsive website with API-driven commenting features     [_repo_](https://github.com/bennygoldman/fansite)
+- [**Fansite**](../../../fansite): a responsive website with API-driven commenting features

+  #### As Digital Producer
+- [**Quest for Comfort**](https://bit.ly/AllbirdsGame): mobile game for Allbirds
+- [**Bite-Sized Sites**](https://bit.ly/BelvitaMorningWinGames): collection of 15+ games with dynamic elements generated from Twitter data
+- [**Twitter Marketing Platform**](https://bit.ly/TwitterMarketingPlatform): UI templates and component library for CMS

 ### Toolkit (the list is always growing...)